 Attested: Brigomono at position 174 in the Ravenna Cosmography

-Name Origin: If one supposes that Brigomono was named by Roman troops its natural meaning is ‘bridge hill’.
-All the Germanic languages have cognates of the word bridge, but what exactly they would have signified in Roman times is debatable: see under Brige for some more comments.
-The –mono part obviously resembles Latin mons ‘mount’.
+Name Origin: If one supposes that Brigomono was named by Roman troops its natural meaning is ‘bridge hill’, because all the Germanic languages have cognates of the word bridge (though what exactly they would have signified in Roman times is debatable; see under Brige) and because the –mono part obviously resembles Latin mons ‘mount’.
 This interpretation is a perfect fit to Mote Hill, a natural hill with steep slopes, at NX194573, next to the river crossing.
 If the name was created by local people, its natural meaning might be more like ‘great stone’, with first element related to Celto-Germanic *briga/*berg ‘hill, hill-fort’ and second element related to Welsh maen ‘stone’.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 30 May 2023 to main Menu